Press enter to see results or esc to cancel.

 The temporary resident permit is only issued to expats who have investments in Mexico, are invited to engage in work activities by a Mexican company, have purchased real estate in Mexico, or have a family in Mexico.

-The visa can be extended up to four years but is non-extendable beyond the four years available.
-However, this visa can be converted to a permanent resident visa upon request.
+The visa can be extended up to four years, but is non-extendable beyond the four years available.
+This visa can be converted to a permanent resident visa upon request.

 Permanent Resident Visa